jetchegaray/my_defis_examples/README.md

 > migrate --reset

+(to get DAI to test it you can use https://oasis.app/#earn)

-1 - how to interact to compound
+1 - example how to interact to compound

+    several options.
+    you can run compound locally as it says --> https://github.com/compound-finance/compound-protocol testnet, you have to see the network folder to see the address of the SC for each testnet. ganache --fork infuranode -u daiadminSCaddress

-2 - how to interact to DAI
+2 - example how to interact to DAI

     if you want to run it in test env

      * use kovan faucet to get ether
      * oasis to get some DAI